eyegates/block-listener/README.md

 # Block Listener

-To start the application, run
-`docker compose up`
+To start the application, run in the root folder `docker compose up`

 The application is composed with 2 NestJs microservices `Listener` and `db-writer` a rabbitMQ server and a postgreSql server.